innomotics/brand-experience/packages/webdocs/docs/components/inno-radio-button/readme.md

 # inno-radiobutton

-Radio button for the Innomics applications.
+Represents the default radiobutton for the Innomics applications.

 ## Classes